Alexiou981/the-food-frontier/README.md

 - Include Heroku to allowed hosts in settings.py file.
 - Push to Github
 - Connect app to project repository and push.
+- Navigate to the Deploy tab, head over to the Manual Deploy section, choose the branch as main, and click Deploy Branch.

 ## Credits